build-on-aws/content/posts/build-an-affirmation-app/index.md

 ## Breathe!

 Wasn't that calming?
 By using easy-to-use, beautiful tooling such as Astro.dev, Lambda, Dynamodb, API Gateway, and hassle-free web hosting, you built a lovely application that looks good and helps you feel good, too.
 Don't forget to hydrate, listen to soothing music, touch grass, and enjoy May!

+## About the Author

+Jen Looper is the Head of Academic Advocacy at AWS and manages a team in Developer Relations all about curating the higher-ed student journey through great content, cool events, and a valuable community experience on campuses globally called [Cloud Clubs](https://s12d.com/cloud-clubs).
+Learn more about Academic Advocacy's initiatives [on our web site](https://s12d.com/students).